 Internationally, code officials recognize the need for a modern, up-to-date mechanical code addressing the design and installation of mechanical systems through requirements emphasizing performance.
-The International Mechanical Code®, in this 2012 edition, is designed to meet these needs through model code regulations that safeguard the public health and safety in all communities, large and small.
+The International Mechanical Code[®], in this 2015 edition, is designed to meet these needs through model code regulations that safeguard the public health and safety in all communities, large and small.

 This comprehensive mechanical code establishes minimum regulations for mechanical systems using prescriptive and performance-related provisions.
 It is founded on broad-based principles that make possible the use of new materials and new mechanical designs.
-This 2012 edition is fully compatible with all of the International Codes (I-Codes®) published by the International Code Council (ICC), including the International Building Code®, International Energy Conservation Code®, International Existing Building Code®, International Fire Code®, International Fuel Gas Code®, International Green Construction CodeTM (to be available March 2012), International Plumbing Code®, Incernational Code®, International Private Sewage Disposal Code®, International Property Maintenance Code®, International Code®, International Swimming Pool and Spa CodeTM (to be available March 2012), International Spa Code®.
+This 2015 edition is fully compatible with all of the International Codes (I-Codes[®]) published by the International Code Council (ICC), including the International Building Code[®], International Energy Conservation Code[®], International Existing Building Code[®], International Fire Code[®], International Fuel Gas Code[®], International Green Construction Code[®], International Plumbing Code[®], ICC Performance Code[®], International Private Sewage Disposal Code[®], International Property Maintenance Code[®], International Residential Code[®], International Systems Code[®], International Code[®], In